Jahia/Facebook/README.md

         <property name="authPipeline" ref="authPipeline"/>
     </bean>

-You will now be able to safely deploy the module.
+You will then be able to safely deploy the module.